When to Harvest Vegetables: A to Z Garden Guide for Peak Flavor

 Winter Squash

-Pick when the rind is richly colored and firm.
-Cut from the stem with and knife, leaving a few inches as a handle.
-Allow them to cure outdoors in the sun, or in a sunny spot indoors if there is a threat of frost, for 10 days.
+Pick when the rind is richly coloured and firm to a fingernail test.
+Cut from the stem with a knife, leaving a few inches as a handle.
+Cure outdoors in the sun for 10 days, or in a sunny spot indoors if there is a threat of frost.

 Zucchini